KyleHu14/job-tracker/README.md

 The project is organized into the following folders:

 1. :computer: Client - Holds all the Next.js files.
-2. :electric_plug: Server - Contains the SQL code, ER Diagrams, and NodeJS API files.
+2. :electric_plug: [Server](https://github.com/KyleHu14/job-tracker/tree/main/server) - Contains the SQL code, ER Diagrams, and NodeJS API files.

-## Table of Contents

-To learn more about implementation details follow the links below :